aloxlamm/forgejo-release-notes/README.md

-# Get Release Notes Action
+# Forgejo Release Notes Action

 A GitHub Action that fetches comprehensive release information from a Forgejo git repository via its API.
 This action retrieves detailed release notes, metadata, and author information for a specified tag/release.